zaktech96/vsionboard/README.md

 Done.
 Your project is now ready to start developing locally.

+## Local Development

+### Saving Users to your Database
+1. Create a webhook in your Clerk Application (Development)
+2. Set the webhook URL to `http://localhost:3000/api/webhooks/clerk`

+### Testing Payments with the Stripe CLI

+1. Install the Stripe CLI
+2. Run `stripe login`
+3. Run `stripe listen --forward-to http://localhost:3000/api/webhooks/stripe`
+4. Done.
+Your site should now be able to receive webhooks from Stripe and you can test payments locally.

 ## Deploying to Production

 1. Create a new repository on Github